Ran Singh Nakai: Issue

 Khazan Singh Nakai was the third and the youngest son of Sardar Ran Singh Nakai and Sardarni Karmo Kaur.
 He assisted his nephew Kahan Singh, who succeed his father, Gyan Singh as the sixth chief of the Nakai Misl in 1807.
 After Ranjit Singh had declared himself the Maharaja of Punjab in 1801 he had kept consolidating majority of the Misls.
 The ambitious Maharaja had been eyeing the Nakai territory, but had spared it till the death of Sardar Gyan Singh in 1807.
 But soon after suggested Sardar Kahan Singh wto join the Lahore Darbar, which the proud Nakai chief steadily refused to obligate.
 Finally, in 1811, Ranjit Singh sent Kharak Singh to annex all the Nakai territories; Sardar Kahan Singh came back from a campaign in Multan to find his cousin, Kharak Singh has taken over his misl.
 Diwan Hakim Rai, the administer of the Nakai Chief, immediately approached Ranjit Singh with the request that it was not proper for the Lahore forces to take military action against his nephew's misl.
-Sohan Lai Suri notes that the Maharaja, very poliety, said "I have nothing to do in this matter, Kunwar Kharak Singh is the maternal grandson of the Nakais and only he knows as to what is to be done."
+Sohan Lai Suri notes that the Maharaja, very politely, said "I have nothing to do in this matter, Kunwar Kharak Singh is the maternal grandson of the Nakais and only he knows as to what is to be done."
 Before having his estates seized Kahan Singh was successful in conquering Pakpattan.
 Ranjit Singh granted Kahan Singh jagir at Baherwal while his brother-in-law, Khazan Singh was granted a jagir at Nankot.
 The Nakais continued to live in Baharwal and the Nakais remained loyal to Maharaja Ranjit Singh.
 Khazan Singh was succeeded by his only son Panju Singh.

-Bibi Raj Kaur Nakai was the youngest and the only daughter of Sardar Ran Singh Nakai and his wife Sardarni Karmo Kaur.
+Bibi Raj Kaur Nakai was the youngest daughter of Sardar Ran Singh Nakai and his wife Sardarni Karmo Kaur.
 In 1797, she was married to the then Sardar Ranjit Singh of Gujranwala As many ladies in the Sukerchakia Misl bore the name "Raj Kaur", like Ranjit Singh mother and his aunt (daughter of Sardar Charat Singh), she was renamed Datar Kaur.
 Ranjit Singh lovingly addressed her as Mai Nakain, she remained his favorite and most respected wife all his life.
 It was his second marriage, with the first being to Mehtab Kaur of the Kanhaiya Misl.
 In 1801, Ranjit Singh founded the Sikh Empire and was proclaimed the "Maharaja of Punjab.", after liberating Lahore in 1799.
 Earlier the same year she gave birth to his first son and heir apparent, Kharak Singh.
 It was his birth that persuaded his father to proclaim himself the Maharaja.
 In 1805, she gave birth to another son, Rattan Singh.
 She was exceptionally intelligent and assisted him in affairs of State, and bore him his elder sons, hence becoming his queen consort.
 She led the Sikh Khalsa Army during the Battle of Multan (1818).